Relative change: Logarithmic change

+which is the classical relative change formula.

+Because $\textstyle \ln\frac{V_1}{V_0} = \ln(V_1)-\ln(V_0)$, it follows that, when the previous condition holds, the difference between (natural) logarithms is approximately equal to the percentange change.

 In the same way that relative change is scaled by 100 to get percentages, $\ln\frac{V_1}{V_0}$ can be scaled by 100 to get what is commonly called log points.
 Log points are equivalent to the unit centinepers (cNp) when measured for root-power quantities.
 This quantity has also been referred to as a log percentage and denoted L%.

 Since the derivative of the natural log at 1 is 1, log points are approximately equal to percent change for small differences – for example an increase of 1% equals an increase of 0.995 cNp, and a 5% increase gives a 4.88 cNp increase.
 This approximation property does not hold for other choices of logarithm base, which introduce a scaling factor due to the derivative not being 1.
 Log points can thus be used as a replacement for percent change.

 Additivity

 Using log change has the advantages of additivity compared to relative change.
 Specifically, when using log change, the total change after a series of changes equals the sum of the changes.
 With percent, summing the changes is only an approximation, with larger error for larger changes.
 For example: